Octoconvo/octoconvo/documentation/TESTGUIDELINES.md

 - seeduserone -> seed@User1

-In other cases, like a phone number field, it is not feasible to partially follow the guidelines and it is recommended to give them a special treatment.
+In other cases, like a phone number field, it is not feasible to partially follow the guidelines, and it is recommended to give them a special treatment.

 Example: